Symptoms | Diagnosis | Treatment | For More Information

 The heart contains valves that work together to ensure proper blood flow in and out of this vital organ.
 Valvular heart disease results when one of these one-way valves malfunctions.
 Faulty heart valve function most commonly occurs due to problems with the aortic or the mitral valves.
 Blocked aortic valves, also called aortic stenosis or narrowing, lead to limited blood flow.
 Mitral regurgitation, or a leaky heart valve, results in the backward flow of blood because the valve fails to completely close.

 Some individuals may have a valve abnormality from birth (congenital) or develop a valve problem due to infection and inflammation.
-For most people, valve disease is acquired and develops over time.
+For most people, valvular heart disease is acquired and develops over time.
 Patients most at risk for this type of heart disorder are usually over 70 years of age.

 Common symptoms of valvular heart disease include: